freqtrade/freqtrade/docs/rest-api.md

 }
 ```

-#### Reverse Proxy and Websockets
+#### Reverse Proxy setup

-There are some quirks when using a reverse proxy with the message websocket endpoint.
-The message websocket endpoint keeps a long-running connection open between the Rest API and the client.
-It's built on top of HTTP and uses the HTTP Upgrade mechanism to change from HTTP to WebSockets during connection.
-There are some challenges that a reverse proxy faces when supporting WebSockets, such as WebSockets are a hop-by-hop protocol, so when a proxy intercepts an Upgrade request from the client it needs to send it's own Upgrade request to the server, including appropriate headers.
-Also, since these connections are long lived, the proxy needs to allow these connections to remain open.
+When using [Nginx](https://nginx.org/en/docs/), the following configuration is required for WebSockets to work (Note this configuration is incomplete, it's missing some information and can not be used as is):

-When using Nginx, the following configuration is required for WebSockets to work (Note this configuration isn't complete, it's missing some information and can not be used as is):
+Please make sure to replace `<freqtrade_listen_ip>` (and the subsequent port) with the IP and Port matching your configuration/setup.

 ```
 http {
     map $http_upgrade $connection_upgrade {